enbraun/slate/source/includes/_project.md

 Updates specified project by setting the values of the parameters passed.
 Any parameters which are not provided remains unchanged.
 To unset existing value for a parameter, just pass an empty value i.e. `null`.

-This request accepts mostly the same arguments as `Create Project` API.
+This request accepts mostly the same arguments as `Create Project` API, except user can never update `project_type_id` of any project.

 > **`PUT /v1/projects/{ID}`**